arturo-j-martinez-ii/tlens/README.md

 69. Type in `sudo python3 -m pip install --upgrade pip setuptools wheel --break-system-packages` and press "Enter" to set up the Python environment

-70. Type in `sudo pip install faster-whisper sounddevice numpy pydub --break-system packages` and press "Enter" to install transcription code's Python dependencies
+70. Type in `sudo pip install faster-whisper sounddevice numpy pydub --break-system-packages` and press "Enter" to install transcription code's Python dependencies
+71. Type in `git clone https://github.com/arturo-j-martinez-ii/tlens/git` and press "Enter" to install the transcription program
+72. Find the "Files" application on the left hand side of the desktop
+73. Go to "Home" and open the new "tlens" folder
+74. Right click within "tlens" folder and select "Open in Terminal"
+75. Type in `python3 tlenscode.py` and press "Enter" to run the transcription program!

 To be continued...